 The major inputs here are the project plan and progress reports that contain data collected from the project team during the execution process.
 This will help the Project Manager and Project management compare the actual performance against the plan and if the variances are outside the acceptable tolerance, corrective actions are taken to get the project back on track.
 While getting the project process back on track, do look for root causes to avoid the same challenges again.

 The objective here is to keep the ball rolling with minimal risk.
-The continuous monitoring helps the project team with insight into the health of the project which would help them to identify areas requiring additional attention.
-In additiotn this also monitors and controls the entire project effort.
+The continuous monitoring helps the project team with insight into the project’s health, which would help them identify areas requiring additional attention.
+In addition this also monitors and controls the entire project effort.

 - Controlling changes and recommending corrective or preventive action